 The Preliminary comprehensive exam is a one hour and fifteen-minute oral examination on a reading list in the history of philosophy, and it is to be taken at the end of the student’s first year.
 The Doctoral comprehensive exam has two components: writing and oral defense of a qualifying paper; submission and oral defense of a dissertation prospectus.
-They are to be taken respectively in the first and the second semester of the student’s fourth year (third year, for students entering the program with the M.A. degree in hand).
+They are to be completed no later than the student’s fourth year.

 Joint M.A.
 Program in Philosophy and Theology

-This M.A. program is administered jointly between the Philosophy and Theology departments and is structured around distinct concentrations addressing major areas of common concern, such as faith and science, philosophy and religion, foundations in Philosophy and Theology, and Medieval Philosophy and Theology.
+The Joint M.A. program is administered collectively between the Philosophy and Theology departments.
+It is structured around distinct concentrations which address major areas of common concern, such as faith and science, philosophy and religion, foundations in Philosophy and Theology, and Medieval Philosophy and Theology.
 The degree program has two directors representing each department.
 Students develop a program of study in discussion with an academic advisor and take courses in the standard graduate programs offered by the Philosophy and Theology departments.

 Law and Philosophy Dual Degree Program

-These programs are designed for students who have an interest in philosophy of law, legal theory and jurisprudence, and who may eventually wish to go into legal practice or teaching in those fields.
+These programs are designed for students interested in philosophy of law, legal theory, and jurisprudence, and may eventually wish to go into legal practice or teaching in those fields.
 Students may complete their master’s in philosophy and law degree in four years of joint study or Ph.D. and law degree in seven.
 Students must apply to both Boston College Law School and master’s or Ph.D. program in Boston College Philosophy Department and be admitted in both.

 The Lonergan Institute